Thornhill, British Columbia Explained

 Area Code:250, 778

-The community of Thornhill is an unincorporated settlement of 5000+ people on the east side of the Skeena River immediately across from the City of Terrace, British Columbia.[1]
+The community of Thornhill is an unincorporated settlement of 5000+ people on the south and west side of the Skeena River immediately across from the City of Terrace, British Columbia.[1]
 Terrace is connected to Thornhill by the Old Skeena Bridge and the Dudley Little Bridge, also known as the "New Bridge."
+Thornhill is the first permanent European settlement on this part of the Skeena River.

-Thornhill is a distinct community depite its contiguity with Terrace along the Highway 16 corridor, many consider Thornhill a part of Terrace.
-However, Thornhill is a separate community with approximately 5100 residents as of 2024.[2]
+Because of its contiguity with Terrace along the Highway 16 corridor, many consider Thornhill a part of Terrace.
+However, Thornhill is a separate community with just over 5,000+ residents as of 2022.
+The accurate information is what I’m posting.
+I’m 73 years old and have lived in Thornhill British Columbia for 55 years.[2]
 Its government includes an electoral director's seat on the Kitimat–Stikine Regional District board.
-There have been discussions about developing a more independent system of local government in Thornhill (e.g., Incorporation) so that constituents have more impact on how their own community grows and how tax dollars are spent.[3]
+There have been discussions about developing a more independent system of local government in Thornhill (e.g., incorporation).[3]

-Mail is properly addressed as being directed to Thornhill, B.C., specifically, is the correct way to address mail going to Thornhill as their postal code indicates Thornhill.
-Thornhill has their own fire hall, a community grounds and hall, tennis courts, schools, a trades training centre, hotels, motels, restaurants, gas stations, a golf course, a rifle range and many more amenities.
+Thornhill has their own fire hall, a community grounds and hall, tennis courts, schools, a trades training centre, hotels, motels, restaurants, gas stations, a golf course, and a rifle range.

-Thornhill's name is referenced to Tom Thornhill who was an English settler and Eliza Thornhill (nee Wright), a prominent member of a Kitselas family.
+Thornhill's name references Tom Thornhill, an English settler, and Eliza Thornhill (nee Wright), a prominent member of a Kitselas family.
 They built their cabin on the banks of the mighty Skeena River, traversing the area traveling by canoe.
-Eliza trapped and hunted while Tom worked in the Steamboat trade.
-Tom was captain of one of the paddle-wheelers that ran along the Skeena River.
-Sadly, Eliza died on her trap-line in 1907 and Tom died in Prince Rupert, BC in 1910.
+Eliza trapped and hunted while Tom worked in the steamboat trade.
+He was captain of one of the paddle-wheelers that ran along the Skeena River.
+Eliza died on her trap-line in 1907 and Tom died in Prince Rupert, BC in 1910.

 First Nations Territory

-Thornhill is blessed to be settled on traditional territories of the Tsimshian Nation territory, specifically that of the Kitselas peoples.
-Surrounding First Nations include of the traditional territories of Nisga'a, Gitxsan, Wet'suwet'en, Haisla, Heiltsuk, and Tahltan Nations.
-We respectfully acknowledge the privileges of living in our region, and collaborating and working with First nations.
+Thornhill is settled on traditional territories of the Tsimshian Nation territory, specifically that of the Kitselas peoples.
+Surrounding First Nations territories include those of the Nisga'a, Gitxsan, Wet'suwet'en, Haisla, Heiltsuk, and Tahltan Nations.

 External links